oatlog/oatlog/doc/report/main.typ

 `find(a) == find(b)`.
 Conceptually, the union-find can be seen as a forest of rooted trees, with every tree being an equivalence class with its root being a representative.
 Every node `x` stores a pointer to its parent in `self.parents[x]`, with the root pointing to itself, which guarantees that the root can be found by chasing the pointers.
-Expressed as an analogy, if we has a set of people and each person pointed to an arbitrary person who is taller than them, we could find the root (i.e. the tallest) person by following where people point until the root is found.
+Expressed as an analogy, given a set of people with each person pointing towards an arbitrary person who is taller than them, we can find the root (i.e. the tallest) person by recursively following where people point.

 To assert that two variables `a` and `b` are equal and hence merging their equivalence classes, we assign the root of one to point towards the root of the other.
 Continuing the analogy, we find the